-Starting April 1, 2014, the District's Medicaid program covers breast pumps and lactation supplies for mother of infants age 0 through 11 months when considered medically necessary.
+Since April 1, 2014, the District's Medicaid program has covered breast pumps and lactation supplies for mother of infants ages 0 through 11 months when considered medically necessary.
 Individual electric breast pumps may be provided when nursing mothers are separated from their infant on a regular basis such as being employed.
-Call Member Services -202-842-2810 to see what breastfeeding services are covered.
+Call Member Services - 202-842-2810 to see what breastfeeding services are covered.
 Coding: